manufrn/SHDR/README.md

 result = fit_time_series(time, density, depth, max_depth=400)
 ```

-Please refer to the user manual and example jupyter notebook.
+Please refer to the user manual and the [example jupyter notebook](examples.ipynb) to
+.

 ## Requisites
 * ``python``